HoneyDrunkStudios/HoneyDrunk.Vault/README.md

 ### Switching to Azure Key Vault in Production

-The beauty of Vault is that you can switch providers using only configuration:
+Vault lets you switch providers without changing your application code.
+In simple cases you can bind provider options from configuration; in this example we use environment checks:

 ```csharp
 using HoneyDrunk.Vault.Providers.AzureKeyVault.Extensions;